 4. When it comes to life and love; we are all the same.

 I don’t want to incriminate anyone so I won’t go into details but I realized that all people are the same when it comes to life.
 Just like black women; white women don’t like to be rejected, and they are insecure about the same things black women are insecure about.
 In my ignorance and limited interaction with white men, I learned that white guys worry about jobs, family and relationships the same way black men do.
-A woman in the groups that I quickly became friends with recently moved to Asia.
+A woman in the group that I quickly became friends with recently moved to Asia.
 I asked her if she was dating anyone and she said none of the Western guys that lived there liked her, she said she felt like the white guys were only obsessed with the Asian women.
 I laughed to myself because I thought only black women had that problem.

 5. I would absolutely risk it all for a European man!